So, what should you wear or bring on an Arizona Quail Hunt?

 - Shirts.
 Layer.
 Most days Nov.-Feb.
 I wear a light cotton long sleeve.
 Roll it up when the day warms.

 - Quail call: I have started using CJ's quail call to locate Gambel's.
 With practice, you can do "covey clucks" and the more familiar "Ka-KEE-ta" call to locate and regroup after the covey is split.
 Wait.
 Sometimes the giveaway cluck is several minutes after you call.
-Early season the birds can be very silent, but later in Nov./Dec/Jan. many times a return call will give away the covey location.
+Many times a return call will give away the covey location.
 I always start with the covey cluck and wait before ever using the Ka-KEE-ta.
 (At times, a fourth ta can give variety and more realism.
 Ka-KEE-ta-ta.)
 Try the cluck first.

 - Gloves.
 Both left and right batting or shooting gloves are great on cold days and for pushing your way through mesquites and catclaws.